pzembrod/cc64/Design.md

 Calls to not-yet-compiled functions must be handled differently; for these cc64 maintains a list of locations with forward calls.
 These unresolved forward calls are why the generated code is only "almost" executable.
-They get resolved during the minimalistic link step which joins the code of the runtime module with the generated binary code into a single executable file.
+They get resolved by the mini linker while copying the generated binary code into the executable file.

 Another prerequisite for generating runnable binary code directly from the parser is this: the addresses of global and static variables need to be